marckranat/WPRBLWatcher/readme.txt

 = Which RBLs are checked? =

-The plugin checks against 26+ reliable RBLs from rblmon.com's monitored list, excluding RBLs known for false positives like UCEPROTECT.
+The plugin checks against 24 reliable RBLs, excluding unreliable or slow RBLs.

 = How do I enable debug logging? =